Nameless Rumia's Wiki

 • 2005 - Despite the stigma against 'furry' culture, a “Furry” (/fur/) board was set up.
 It roughly ran for two days, before it was deleted and everybody who posted in it was banned for three months.

 • 2006 - The “Random” (/b/) board was given the Tanasinn theme.
 You'd hear the “Don't think.
-Feel and you'll be Tanasinn.” loop, and random letters were turned into therefore and because signs.
+Feel and you'll be Tanasinn.” on loop, and random letters were turned into therefore and because signs.

 • 2007 - At the time, “The Great re/b/oot” that began on March 26, 2007 was wrapping up, so their theme wasn't changed and techno music was playing in the background.